A grow tent may be challenging to set up. However, with a few tips, you can erect a conducive grow tent for your future plants.

 Your grow tent is now ready to use.
 Bear in mind your plant affects the conditions of your tent.
 Thus, keep a regular eye on the humidity and ventilation, carbon dioxide at an optimal state.

-Can you grow vegetables in a grow tent?
+What vegetables can you grow in a tent?

 Yes, you can grow a variety of vegetables in a grow tent.
 They include;